Estimated reading time: 7 minutes

 Q: Can disaster forbearance be offered for longer than 6 months?

-A: Please contact us at 866-316-2432 before the end of the Disaster Forbearance Plan to see if there is a workout solution available to you.
+A: Depending on the investor of your loan, additional months may be available.
+Please contact us at 866-316-2432 before the end of the Disaster Forbearance Plan to discuss your options.

 Q: Why did I receive a billing statement if I’m on a forbearance plan?